 Processor Complex's System Consolez/VM Primary System ConsoleConsole for Production System's Virtual MachineProduction System's System ConsoleConsole for Service Virtual Machines

 Hardware Frame Z/VM Messages 2 3 Enabled

 Response

 3

 4

 5

 Reconnected Messages

 3 Make sure the console you use to log on the production system's virtual machine is enabled.
 To find out the console's status, enter: query rdev where rdev is the real device number of the display you are using as the console for the production system's virtual machine.
 If the status indicates that the display is enabled, go to step 4.
-If the status indicates that the display is disabled, enter: enable rdev If the status indicates that the display is offline, enter: vary on rdev enable rdev
+If the status indicates that the display is disabled, enter: enable rdev If the status indicates that the display is offline, enter: vary on rdev enable rdev 4 Go to the console you use to log on the production system's virtual machine.
+If the

-4 Go to the console you use to log on the production system's virtual machine.
-If the device is enabled, you will see the z/VM logo.
+device is enabled, you will see the z/VM logo.
 If you do not see the logo, go back to step 3.

 5 On the z/VM logo, enter the logon ID of the production system's virtual machine.
 The cursor will be positioned at the correct place for you to enter the logon password.

 CP responds with the system log message and a message that the production system has been reconnected.

 Processor Complex's System Console z/VM Primary System Console Console for Production System's Virtual Machine Production System's System Console Console for Service Virtual Machines

 Hardware Frame z/VM Messages Reconnected Messages Blank or Frozen Messages z/VM Logo

 6

 7

 Production System Messages

 8

 9

-where vdev is t and devtype is 7 If your installati configuration to or relink to the 8 Enter: the device type you wa on has set up your pro o include other virtual d n now. er you want to assign to ant to assign to the virtual duction system's virtual evices that CP does not al console. machine
+define cons where vdev is t and devtype is 7 If your installat configuration to or relink to the 8 Enter: tole as vdev devtype the virtual device number the device type you wa on has set up your pro- o include other virtual de n now. er you want to assign to ant to assign to the virtua duction system's virtual evices that CP does not the virtual console, al console. machine preserve, redefine

-This command see messages If the productio command, you #cp begin This command should start up operations in your production system.
-You should see messages on the production system's system console.
-If the production system does not come up when you enter the #CP BEGIN command, you still may be able to run a storage recovery program in the production system's virtual machine.
+This command see messages If the productio command, you production sys should start up operation on the production system n system does not com still may be able to run tem's virtual machine. ons in your production s em's system console. ne up when you enter the a storage recovery prog ystem.
+You should e #CP BEGIN gram in the

-something els e, go to it and enter: ch you IPLed the produc tion system for
+9 If you want to u something els ise the console on whic e, go to it and enter: h you IPLed the produc tion system for

 #cp set r #cp set o un on lisconnect